renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: italic boolean

-    If true, the text will be rendered in italics.
-For a truetype font, this usually involves synthetically increasing the font slant.
+    If True, the text will be rendered in italics.
+For a TrueType font, this usually involves synthetically increasing the font slant.
 It can also cause the font to be remapped, using :var:`config.font_replacement_map`.

 .. style-property:: justify boolean

-    If true, additional whitespace is inserted between words so that the left and right margins of each line are even.
+    If True, additional whitespace is inserted between words so that the left and right margins of each line are even.
 This is not performed on the last line of a paragraph.